The PR BlogDigital PRContent & InboundThe Content Themes PR Strategy: Focused Birds Gets Worms

 In my experience, creating content variations is much easier than most might think.
 After all, I’ve been blogging around a content theme (i.e. public relations is a powerful business tool) for nearly two decades.

-Once you start as a team, the ideas will begin to flow, and you’ll soon find yourself in a situation where you have too many great ideas.
+Once you start working as a team, the ideas will begin to flow, and you’ll soon have too many great ideas.

 The actual “one thing only” challenge is actually of a different kind: